gbrueckl/Databricks.API.PowerShell/README.md

 - Some fixes for proper pipelining when working with Groups and SCIM APIs
 - Add test-case for Security (SCIM, Groups, memberships, ...)
 ### v1.2.1.0:
-- Fixed issue with Import of already existing files and folders
+- Fix issue with Import of already existing files and folders
 ### v1.2.0.1:
 - Add support for Azure backed Secret Scopes for non-standard Azure environments like AzureChinaCloud or AzureUSGovernment
 ### v1.2.0.0: